 A holiday in Bali is my dream too, for obvious reasons!

 I have been planning to head there for a long weekend, but after some research I realized that a weekend just wouldn’t do any justice to Bali.
 For fun and memorable trip to this mesmerising Indonesian island, I think you should plan for at least five days.

 However, if a weekend is all you have for your Bali Trip, it can still leave you spellbound if planned right.
 So, let me help you with some suggestions.

 I suggest you stay at a place which has proximity to all the places on your itinerary.
 Ubud is in the lower middle of the island and hence, many places that are worth a visit, are easily accessible from here.
+It’s known for its tranquil surroundings and a wide range of hotels to relax in.
 If the ocean is what you crave, and living next to it is your priority, consider Kuta or Legian or Seminyak for a buzzing and very lively environment.
 You might want to take a look at Harper Kuta as an option for staying in Bali for a weekend.

 Where to stay during your weekend in Bali?
 Well, this exceedingly stylish and contemporary option is something you can look at: www.traveloka.com.